MARKETING • CREATIVE • DIGITAL

 3. Evaluate Their Work Ethic & Attitude

 Be on the lookout for language that indicates the candidate has had difficulties working with colleagues or management in the past.
-And, ask questions about how the candidate handles heavy workloads, shifting priorities, and organization.
+And ask questions about how the candidate handles heavy workloads, shifting priorities, and organization.

 4. Find out If They’re a Life-Long Learner

 Employees with great potential tend to be very curious.
 They want to continuously learn – adding new skills and tools to their arsenal of knowledge.
-This type of candidate can grow at your company and become an invaluable resource.
+This candidate can grow at your company and become an invaluable resource.

 5. Get Feedback From People Who Weren’t in the Interview